 Now we want to compare that soft matrix to a set of hard labels;

-we’ll use the species names. get_conf_mat
+we’ll use the species names. get_conf_mat produces the

 confusion matrix, and it take two inputs - they can be a matrix or a set